The Complete Guide to Kuari Pass Trek – Do this for the mountain views and the snow in the forest

 Exit points on Kuari Pass trek

 Kuari Pass has easy exit points.
 Every exit point on this trek is a rapid descent so you lose all the altitude you gained.
 From Chitrakantha, you can descend all the way down to Auli.
-From Khullara, you can descend to Dhak village.
-Joshimath, the nearest town, is a 45 minute drive from Dhak.
+From Khullara, you can descend to Tapoban.
+Joshimath, the nearest town, is a 45 minute drive from Tapoban.

 Joshimath has the closest hospital.
-Joshimath is a 45 minute drive from Dhak and an hour’s drive from Auli.
+Joshimath is a 45 minute drive from Tapoban and an hour’s drive from Auli.

 Why you should personally know about the risks and precautions of high altitude treks

 If ever you find yourself alone at high altitude, either while trekking independently or with another organisation, there are some life-saving steps you can take.
 Firstly, you should be able to recognise symptoms of altitude sickness.
 So acquaint yourself with the symptoms.

 Secondly, there might be instances when you have to administer medicines to yourself or to a fellow trekker.

 If you are trekking independently then you need to know when exactly to administer these medicines and in what dosage.

 The video below will help you understand what medicines to administer when and how much.
 Sandhya UC, partner at Indiahikes, explains in detail about HAPE and HACE.
 Here, you can learn about the advanced symptoms are and how to tackle them.

 It is a myth that fit and experienced people are not affected by Acute Mountain Sickness